10 More Awesome Mega Pokemon Cards

 - Great technique that damages while removing energy

 Use Mawile's fast evolution and formidable Twin Grapple to devastate foes long before they're prepared to counter.
 Even if an Active Pokemon survives the blow, they'll be losing an average of one energy a turn, often preventing any sort of retaliation!
-If you see one of these guys for sale, be sure to scoop him up to help craft a formidable Fairy deck.
+Mega Mawile''s won me several games, and makes a great Christmas or birthday present, costing less than five dollars!

 Which card do you favor?

-Hopefully you've enjoyed exploring this collection of mighty behemoths who encompass some of the game's strongest Pokemon cards!
+Hopefully you've enjoyed exploring this collection of mighty behemoths who encompass some of the game's strongest cards!
 With ever-expanding booster sets of Megas (alongside similar Primal cards), the future looks bright for TCG Poke-fans.
-But as we eagerly await the next batch of monsters, vote for your favorite entry and I'll see you at our next trading card countdown!
+But as we eagerly await Pokemon's next expansion of potent cards (be sure to check out the GX units), vote for your favorite entry and I'll see you at our next trading card countdown!

 Questions & Answers